roman-kulish/nafo-au-landing/README.md

 The project uses a mostly flat structure with a key folders and files:

+Frontend:

 - `assets` folder: This is where all of the projects styles, javascript, fonts (if any) and images live, each on their own folder for better organization. - One thing to keep in mind if that if you want to use the project as is and decide to rename the `styles` folder, be sure to update the `css` NPM script with the new name.
 - `browser-sync-config.js`: Pretty self-explanatory, this is the config that BrowserSync uses when we launch our live reload server.
 Here are the [options docs](https://www.browsersync.io/docs/options) in case you want to customize it.
 - `package.json`: Where our dependencies, [browserlist](https://github.com/browserslist/browserslist) config and NPM scripts live. - _Note_: Since we mainly use `yarn` for our local development, you’ll also see a `yarn.lock` file on the project.
 - `postcss.config.js`: This is where the styling magic happens, here you can add any postCSS plugin that you fancy, we’re currently only using these at the moment: - TailwindCSS: obviously - [postcss-nested](https://github.com/postcss/postcss-nested): To mimic SCSS nesting - [autoprefixer](https://github.com/postcss/autoprefixer): To support old browsers - [postcss-clean](https://github.com/leodido/postcss-clean): To minify our CSS on production
 - `tailwind.config.js`: The project’s tailwind config, here you will find our custom classes and tailwind plugin’s config.

+Infra: contains CDK project to deploy to AWS.

 Everything else are the HTML templates.